edvler/Arduino_simple_chart/Readme.txt

-This is a chart solution designed for arduino.
+This is a chart solution designed for Arduino and other microcontrollers.

 For more informations look at the following links: